zb-coder/CV/README.md

 - Encouraged to solve problems on my own which gave me the confidence to try new ways to solve things.
 - Exposed to different tech stacks.
 - Pair programming and group work helped me develop the skill of being able to adapt.
 Not only to new ways of working/ learning but also to working with different people.
-- Completed final group project in MERN stack in a high pressure team environment using paring and TDD.
+- Completed final group project in MERN stack in a high pressure team environment using pairing and TDD.
 - Here is a blog I wrote about how I found the Makers Pre-Course: https://zainabsjourney.wordpress.com/2021/07/25/makers-pre-course/

 ## Hobbies, Interests and other stuff
 #### Sports
 - Muay Thai
 - Rounders
-- Treking/ Hiking in the Peak District
+- Trekking/ Hiking in the Peak District
 #### Interests
 - Tech: Learning new languages
 - Health: Into clean eating and regular exercise